 If you are renting a home in the private sector and your income has been affected as a direct result of Coronavirus and you are struggling to pay your rent you should contact your landlord as soon as possible.
 You should continue to pay your rent if you can.
 If you need any help or assistance from Ashford Borough Council please email firstname.lastname@example.org relaying your situation and a member of the housing team will speak to you.

 Please note that your landlord will have already been contacted with advice about how to help tenants in the current situation.

 You may wish to read the following online resources for further help and support:

 - Our Coronavirus benefits advice

 - Step Change website

-We are conducting virtual viewings and tenants will be sent a link to view the property virtually if they are successful and the sign up process is now digital, limiting contact with staff.
-An appointment is needed solely to sign the Tenancy Agreement.
-We hope in the coming weeks we will also be able to do this digitally.
+- We are conducting virtual viewings and tenants will be sent a link to view the property virtually if they are successful.
+The sign up process is now digital, limiting contact with staff.
+Tenants will be asked to download the YOTI app via an Apple or Android device in order to digitally sign the tenancy agreement.

-Our scheme managers are working from home but visiting the schemes once a week for a catch up with residents.
+- Our scheme managers are working from home but visiting the schemes three times a week for a catch up with residents.

 - Specific advice re the virus has been issued for those in temporary accommodation or at threat of homelessness

 - Ashford Borough Council is continuing to support landlords during this current situation.
 For landlords with mortgages, there may be additional concerns if you are worrying that tenants may not be able to work and perhaps may find it more difficult to pay their rent and sustain their tenancy.
 These landlords have been contacted directly